top of page

 The noun 'oblivion' has its roots in Latin, specifically from the word 'oblivio,' which means 'forgetfulness' or 'oblivion.'
 This Latin term is derived from the verb 'oblivisci,' meaning 'to forget.'
 'Oblivisci' is formed by combining the prefix 'ob-' (meaning 'against' or 'completely') with 'livor' (meaning 'envy' or 'malice').
 The notion behind this etymology is that forgetfulness erases or stands against the influence of envy or malice.
 Over time, 'oblivio' transitioned into the English language as 'oblivion,' encapsulating the concept of being completely forgotten or unaware, and it has since been used to describe a state of being in which something or someone is erased from memory or consciousness.

-Quiz: Find the meaning of the noun oblivion:
+Find the correct meaning of the noun oblivion:

 Try Again!